Automatic soap dispenser: Touchless

 The advancement of the automatic soap dispenser further creates an even more sterile environment.
 When various individuals use the pump, they will leave behind a variety of bacterial colonies.
 These colonies will interbreed and lead to a more resistant strain of bacteria that can re-contaminate different hands and would not be completely eliminated by the anti-bacterial soap.
 Wider spectra or higher levels of resistance, in the colonies that are present, are due to interaction and/or complementation between the resistance genes.
 Without having a wide variety of individuals touching the pump, bacterial transmission will be eliminated.

 Preset increments

 Dispensers will only distribute a set amount of soap per motion activation.
 A predetermined amount to be dispensed can be set to a highly efficient quantity in which waste will be minimal.

 Versatility

 The mechanisms of the dispenser that work for soap may also work for other liquids: soap, hand sanitizer, lotion, laundry detergent etc. The wide range of possibilities extends the use of the dispenser to various other locations other than the bathroom.

+Controversy

+If a photo sensor-based dispenser is not designed properly, it may only detect a narrow range of skin colors.